 In Clue game players see the tasks’ list but you can choose what text is displayed there instead of task’s text.

 - Tasks’ text is shown if nothing else (intro, navigation clue) is not set.

-- Intro text is shown instead of the task text if intro is set for the task.
-You can change task’s intro text when you open the task and go to “Comments and clues” -> “Intro”.
+- Intro text is shown instead of the task text if the intro is set for the task.
+You can change the task’s intro text when you open the task and go to “Comments and clues” -> “Intro”.

 - Navigation clue (if set) is shown instead of intro text and task text.
 Use navigation clue to overwrite task’s text and intro.
 To add navigation clue to the task, go to edit clue game, then “Codes” page and after the right task, insert navigation clue.

 NB 1!
-If code is entered, then this task can only be opened by inserting the correct code.
-If code is not added to the task, then this task can be opened straight away.
+If the code is entered, then this task can only be opened by inserting the correct code.
+If the code is not added to the task, then this task can be opened straight away.